bioboot/bggn213_W25/setup.md

 After installing R itself we recommend installing [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download) (version 2024.04.2-764 or above), a slick visual interface for R. **N.B.** You will want the Open Source **FREE** version.
 If you have an older version of RStudio (without Quarto, i.e. pre-2023) you will need to update.

 ### RTools for windows
 PC users will benefit from installing [RTool](https://cran.r-project.org/bin/windows/Rtools/).
 This is needed for building R packages with C/C++/Fortran code from source - something we will describe later in the course.
-Look for the **Rtools42 installer** link. **N.B.
-Rtools is only needed for Windows users**.
+Look for the **Rtools_4.4 installer** link (or the one that matches your version of R from above). **N.B.
+Rtools is ONLY needed for Windows users, Mac users will need xcode command line tools (see below)**.

 ### Xcode Command Line Tools (Mac only)